-33. Micah

-Theme: Judgments Author: Micah

-Date: Eighth century B.C.
+33. Micah Theme: Judgments Author: Micah Date: Eighth century B.C.

-Verse: He has told you, O man, what is good; and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?
+Verse: He has showed you, O man, what is good.
+And what does the Lord require of you?
+To act justly and to love mercy and to walk humbly with your God.
 Micah 6:8

 Micah ministered for approximately 25 years (at the same time as Isaiah), spanning the time when Israel was conquered by Assyria.
-He mentions the sins of both Israel and Judah and implores the people to do justice, and to love kindness, and to walk humbly with your God (6:8b).
+He mentions the sins of both Israel and

+Judah and implores the people to act justly and to love mercy and to walk humbly with your God (6:8b).
 He closes with a courtroom scene in which God brings His people to trial and finds them guilty.
 Micah also condemned wealthy landowners and merchants for taking advantage of the poor.
 Although Micah was a prophet of doom, he offered words of hope, predicting that the Messiah would be born in Bethlehem.
 The name Micah means "Who is like the Lord?"